 No, I’m not describing 2020, but rather an episode of Lost.
 A beloved episode known as “The Constant.”
 It’s an episode that’s been on my mind as I try to navigate this holiday season.
-I already wrote about Desmond Hume’s quarantine routine, which takes on an odd significance this year.
+I already wrote about Desmond Hume’s quarantine routine, which takes on an odd significance in our current excistence.
 The COVID-19 pandemic continues to rage, and routine and self-care has never been so important.
-But I didn’t realize that Lost would continue to offer inspiration in 2020.
+But I didn’t realize that Lost would continue to offer inspiration years after it aired.
 As the year draws to a close, and as we’re warned to stay home for the holidays, I couldn’t help but think of the perfect message “The Constant” sends.

 Spoilers for Lost‘s “The Constant”